 Barcelona, Spain with my husband.
 Much better all around.

 Depend On The Kindness Of Strangers

 Interviewing Ozzy Osbourne Interviewing Jon Anderson of Yes Interviewing Hustler publisher, Larry Flynt

 My old place in Portland OR.

 Well, not exacty strangers, but I have been the beneficiary of many kind and generous, patient people.
 There were not many days that went by when I didn't work on music.

-I have been driven by an impassioned force to do it, the Zen of it.
-The fun of it.
+I was driven to do it.
+I found the Zen of it and the fun of it.